Travel Vaccines and Advice for Gambia

 The best time to visit The Gambia’s most popular tourist destinations is during the dry season, which is from November to May.
 During this time, the weather is comfortable, and there is plenty of sunshine.

-How Safe is Gambia?
+How Safe Is Gambia?

 There has been a rise in attacks on tourists.
 It is important to exercise a high degree of caution while traveling in Gambia.